In 2021, students gained access to their PSAT/NMSQT® scores on December 6th-7th.

 How to Access Your PSAT Scores

-If you are a Texas student that took the PSAT test this October, scores will be available on or after December 11, 2019.
+If you are a student that took the PSAT test this October, scores will be available on or after December 7th or 8th, 2020.
 You’ll need to log on to the College Board® website to see your score report.

 View a sample PSAT score report here.